MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- On the Robustness of Deep Clustering Models: Adversarial Attacks and Defenses. [[paper]](https://arxiv.org/abs/2210.01940)
+  - Anshuman Chhabra, Ashwin Sekhari, Prasant Mohapatra. *NeurIPS 2022*
+  - Key Word: Deep Clustering; Adversarial Robustness.
+  - <details><summary>Digest</summary> While traditional clustering approaches have been analyzed from a robustness perspective, no prior work has investigated adversarial attacks and robustness for deep clustering models in a principled manner.
+To bridge this gap, we propose a blackbox attack using Generative Adversarial Networks (GANs) where the adversary does not know which deep clustering model is being used, but can query it for outputs.
+We analyze our attack against multiple state-of-the-art deep clustering models and real-world datasets, and find that it is highly successful.
+We then employ some natural unsupervised defense approaches, but find that these are unable to mitigate our attack.

+- Natural Color Fool: Towards Boosting Black-box Unrestricted Attacks. [[paper]](https://arxiv.org/abs/2210.02041) [[code]](https://github.com/ylhz/Natural-Color-Fool)
+  - Shengming Yuan, Qilong Zhang, Lianli Gao, Yaya Cheng, Jingkuan Song. *NeurIPS 2022*
+  - Key Word: Unrestricted Color Attacks.
+  - <details><summary>Digest</summary> Unrestricted color attacks, which manipulate semantically meaningful color of an image, have shown their stealthiness and success in fooling both human eyes and deep neural networks.
+However, current works usually sacrifice the flexibility of the uncontrolled setting to ensure the naturalness of adversarial examples.
+As a result, the black-box attack performance of these methods is limited.
+To boost transferability of adversarial examples without damaging image quality, we propose a novel Natural Color Fool (NCF) which is guided by realistic color distributions sampled from a publicly available dataset and optimized by our neighborhood search and initialization reset.

 - Rethinking Lipschitz Neural Networks for Certified L-infinity Robustness. [[paper]](https://arxiv.org/abs/2210.01787)
   - Bohang Zhang, Du Jiang, Di He, Liwei Wang. *NeurIPS 2022*
   - Key Word: Certified L-infinity Robustness; Randomized Smoothing.